Customer Loyalty

 This type of loyalty involves advocates referring customers to a brand.
 Advocacy is the best possible endorsement of your products or services.
 Customers often tell their families and friends about their great experiences interacting with a brand.

-What makes this great is the advocate recommends products or services to people they think will enjoy what you offer.
-Making these people highly qualified leads.
+What makes this great is that the advocate recommends products or services to people they think will enjoy what you offer—making these people highly qualified leads.
 Additionally, recommendations from a family member or friend is the highest trusted form of advertisement and it's completely free!

 A repeat customer, often called a "brand champion," is more than happy to advocate for your brand.
 Without shelling out massive sums on marketing, your brand gains a new customer who already trusts your offerings.